 I use my seven-year-old digital camera to take my profile pictures.

-I have used my iPhone camera as well as my big girl camera.
+I have used my iPhone camera and my big girl camera.

 But it’s really hard to take a selfie with a big girl camera.